Populate your spreadsheet using a database

 Creating the Spreadsheet Connection

 The next step is to click on the Connections link located right under the word Data in the tab list.
 The location of the Connections link is circled in red in the above image.
-You should be presented with the Workbook Connections window.
-It should look something like this:
+You should be presented with the Workbook Connections window:

 The next step is to click on the Add button.
-This will present you with the Existing Connections window and it should look something like this:
+This will present you with the Existing Connections window:

 Obviously you don’t want to work on any of the connections listed.
 Therefore, click on the Browse for More… button.
-This will present you with the select data source window and it should look like this:
+This will present you with the Select Data Source window:

 Just like the previous Existing Connections window, you do not want to use the connections listed in the Select Data Source window.
 Therefore, you want to double click on the +Connect to New Data Source.odc folder.
-In doing so, you should be now see the Data Connection Wizard window.
-It should look something like this:
+In doing so, you should be now see the Data Connection Wizard window:

 Given the data source choices listed, you want to highlight ODBC DSN and click Next.
 The next step of the Data Connection Wizard will display all of the ODBC data sources available on the system you are using.